Asymptotic Four Point Functions: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Christian Marboe and Dmytro Volin for discussions and sharing a useful Mathematica code with us.
 We thank Carlo Meneghelli for comments on the draft.
 Research at the Perimeter Institute is supported in part by the Government of Canada through NSERC and by the Province of Ontario through MRI.
+The work of De-liang Zhong was supported by the European Research Council (Programme ERC-2012- AdG 320769 AdS-CFT-solvable).

 \addtocontents{toc}{ }